yukyiwan/lunar/README.md

 # lunar
-An Oriental Astrology Fortune Telling App powered by ZIMjs
+An Oriental Astrology Fortune Telling App powered by ZIM, a leading creativeJS library founded by Professor Dan Zen